cmureadme/readme-website-dev-docker/README.md

 On each building of this image a superuser named ```god``` is created with password ```him```.
 THIS IS ONLY CREATED ON THIS DEVELOPMENTAL IMAGE AND WILL NOT ACTUALLY WORK ON THE PRODUCTION SERVER.
 This is helpful if you are making changes to anything on the admin pannel (such as forms) and need to check to make sure you did it correctly.

+To view your locally running site you can eaither go to `http://127.0.0.1:8000` or `localhost:8000` in your browser.

 Once you're ready to commit changes, double check you're on the `dev` branch, and `git push` from the `readme-website` directory.